 These credit tablets were closed-network, meaning both merchant and consumer had to be in on this system and recognize each other for it to work.
 You couldn’t go on an international shopping spree yet.
 Though money had a far wider currency, the tablet system was superior for larger transactions.
 While cash has anonymous value which then can be stolen on the road to Jericho, credit is only as valuable as the name or face behind it, and debits could be charged to a specific identity to be paid later.

 INNOVATIONS ON AN OLD IDEA

 Credit networks like these remained as closed loops for a long time, until the late 19th century.
 Merchants began issuing top clients “charge coins”, with information like the customer’s name and address on it.
 This moved the concept to these small portable tokens you could fit in your pocket.
-They would be stamped into a the customer’s receipt, intended to reduce mistakes caused from bad handwriting or human error.
+They would be stamped into the customer’s receipt, intended to reduce mistakes caused from bad handwriting or human error.

 Around the middle of the 20th Century, the modern concept of the credit card began to take shape.
-Diner’s Club debuted in 1950, after it’s founder forgot his wallet to a dinner (and probably failed to convince his fellow diners to pickup the tab).
-The cardboard Diners Club Card became the first widely-spread credit card in use, where you could make purchases with multiple merchants.
+Diner’s Club debuted in 1950, after its founder forgot his wallet to a dinner (and probably failed to convince his fellow diners to pick up the tab).
+The cardboard Diners Club Card became the first credit card in wide-spread use, where you could make purchases with multiple merchants.
 Wells Fargo offshoot American Express came out with the first plastic card, similar to the Diner’s Club.
 American Airlines issued the first ever bin-numbered card scheme instead of just the cardholder’s name and address.
 Their current manifestation, the UATA card, still issues the only cards that begin with a bin number 1.